jean-francoisgiraud/CV/Concepts.md

+Concepts and Definitions

+Machine Learning: Design Development Application of programs, software, algorithms that can learn from and make predictions on data (usually generated from  STEM Operations (Sciences Technology Engineering Mathematics))

 Maintenance Management
 A CMMS is computer software designed to simplify maintenance management.
 CMMS stands for Computerized Maintenance Management System (or Software) and is sometimes referred to as Enterprise Asset Management (EAM).